cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("tsutils")`.
 An alternative and extended implementation is provided in `r pkg("forecTheta")`.
 - *Autoregressive models* : `ar()` in stats (with model selection).
+  Quantile autoregression with prediction intervals is implemented in `r pkg("qarPI")`.
 - *ARIMA models* : `arima()` in stats is the basic function for ARIMA, SARIMA, RegARIMA, and subset ARIMA models.
   It is enhanced in the `r pkg("fable")` package via the `ARIMA()` function which allows for automatic modelling.
   Similar functionality is provided in the `r pkg("forecast")` package via the `auto.arima()` function.